Asian-based Clubs and Events in Sydney

 Irregular Friday Nights

 K-Pop and RnB aiming for the Korean crowd, but all nationalities welcome.
 Held on average once every month or so.
 I visited in Jan 2014 at St James Hotel and it was pretty crap, but I purely think it is because half the Korean population are overseas back home during early Jan.
 I’m sure it is more busy in other months.
+Space nightclub should be a better venue compared to St James.

 EVERY SATURDAY NIGHT